keithws/node-ssllabs/README.md

 * add (more) support for [access rate and rate limiting][4]
 * incorporate new info field, newAssessmentCoolOff, to access rate and rate limiting
 * add option to specify an array of hosts to scan
-* have the `scan` function emit events for polling progress
 * figure out if the maxAge parameter is required with the fromCache parameter
 * make API version changeable (maybe?) with createClient()?

 ## TODO for next minor release

-* don't use the global HTTP agent
+* have the `scan` function emit events for polling progress

 ## TODO for next major release